-We run services to provide support to women affected by ovarian cancer, their families and friends, and collect personal data in order to provide those services.
+We run services to provide support to anyone affected by ovarian cancer and collect personal data in order to provide those services.
 This includes our face-to-face events, our guides and information, our Support Line and our private Facebook group.

 We may also collect and retain your information if you send feedback about our services or if you make a complaint.

 If you contact our Nurse Advisers or supportive services team through our support line, you may choose to provide details of a personal nature in particular about your health or someone else’s health.
 This may include information about symptoms and diagnosis; stage, grade and type of ovarian cancer; treatment and clinical trials; and other health-related information.
 Only the Nurse Advisers and supportive services team will use this personal information and only for the purposes of responding to your enquiry.
 They will not pass the personal information on to anyone else without your express permission, except in exceptional circumstances to comply with the nurses’ NMC code of professional conduct or the law.

 Notes of your conversation with our support team may be kept for to help us respond to your enquiry, and for quality and monitoring purposes.
 Notes are stored on a secure database where access is only granted to the Supportive Services staff and our IT provider.
 This record will be retained for two years, after which it will be deleted.
 Your details will not be used for marketing or any other purposes.
 If for any reason you want your details removed from these records, please contact the support line on 020 7923 5475.